-There will be three mid-term exams (in class) and a 1 hour 50 min cumulative final examination.
+There will be three mid-term exams (in class) and no final examination.
 The exams are set on:

-- Midterm Exam 1: Tuesday, Feb 8, Room: TBA

-- Midterm Exam 2: Tuesday, Mar 1, Room: TBA

-- Midterm Exam 3: Tuesday, Apr 5, Room: TBA
+- Midterm Exam 1: Tuesday, Feb 6, Room: our classroom - Midterm Exam 2: Tuesday, Mar 5, Room: our classroom - Midterm Exam 3: Thursday, Apr 18, Room: our classroom - Final: no final exam

-- Final: TBA (decided by University Final Exam Schedule), Room: TBA

-The final examination is scheduled by the University; the exam time is taken from the official University "Registrar/Final Exams".
-The final exam location will be determined sometime during the semester.
 All midterm exams will be held during the regular class meeting time in the regular lecture room unless otherwise announced.

 The lowest performance of the three midterm exams will be dropped.
 An absent exam receives zero points and will be effectively dropped out.
 There will be no make-up midterm examinations under any circumstance (sorry, no exceptions).

 For each exam, you will be allowed to prepare in advance and use during the exam one summary sheet of handwritten or typed formulas on both sides [double sided, single page of the standard letter paper size].
-The very act of creating such a summary sheet should help you to organize concepts in your mind.
+Creating such a summary sheet is part of active training; it should help you to well organize physics key concepts in your mind.